“What?” Cynthia exclaimed, her voice echoing off the walls. “You’re kidding, right?”

 “That’s a crime?”

 Cynthia and Cyndi exchanged a look from across the room.
-Only Jiro was the smart one not contributing in this situation.
+Only Jiro was the smart one not contributing to this situation.

 “Cynthia!”
 They heard from somewhere around the house.